IT’S CALLED SHOW BUSINESS…

 Every comic worth their salt understands this scene.
 They recognize its truth.
 Willie is absolutely right.
 Some words will get a laugh and some won’t.

 The same applies to the comic themselves.
-The audience will immediately like some acts, and dislike others just as quickly; often before the comic says a word.
+The audience will immediately like some acts, and dislike others just as quickly; even before that comic utters their first word.
 For no discernible reason.
-Even if the comic they dislike is actually funnier.
-It’s a strange kind of alchemy.
+And even if the comic they dislike is actually funnier.
+It’s ethereal, a strange kind of alchemy.

 One wrong step, one wrong assumption, can mean disaster.
 Get overly aggressive with a heckler or respond too meekly and you will lose the audiences trust.
 Misread their limits and they will turn on your like a pack of wild dogs; a slow guttural growl that quickly escalates into bared teeth and torn flesh.
 And a lack of future bookings, which is far worse.

-I honestly believe, to the core of my being, that you can never truly appreciate how technically difficult stand up is, until you try to do it yourself.
+I honestly believe, to the core of my being, that you can never truly appreciate how technically difficult stand up is, until you try it yourself.

 The hardest lesson I ever learned in comedy is that talent is not enough.